Breast milk - Milk

 This type of dip in supply is temporary and will bounce back as you cycle through the month.
 Some moms turn to calcium-magnesium supplements to help prevent the decrease, so check in with your doctor about this option.

 One more note: The belief that stress, fatigue or dehydration tank your supply is actually a breastfeeding myth.
 Yes, you may see a short-term dip when life gets hectic, but your supply will usually recover just fine.
-While reducing stress, getting more sleep and drinking water are great goals, mom life doesn’t always make things easy.
+While reducing stress, getting more sleep and drinking water are great goals, parenthood doesn’t always make things easy.
 To increase your milk production, focus on milk removal.
 It’s all about supply and demand!

 In rare cases, moms truly cannot produce enough milk, even when all other aspects are working well.
-Insufficient glandular tissue, surgeries, hormonal issues and other physical issues can cause low milk supply.
+Insufficient glandular tissue, surgeries, hormonal issues, and other physical issues can cause low milk supply.
 Your doctor or an IBCLC can help you determine if one of these factors is affecting your production.